bloop16/ioBroker.ollama/README.md

 This adapter transforms your ioBroker system into an AI-powered home automation hub by integrating with Ollama's local language models through OpenWebUI.
 OpenWebUI is a modern web interface that provides enhanced API capabilities while using Ollama as the backend AI engine.
 The adapter can work with both OpenWebUI (recommended) and direct Ollama connections, offering two main operational modes:

 1. **Traditional Chat Mode**: Direct communication with AI models through ioBroker datapoints
-2. **Enhanced AI Mode**: Advanced functionality including vector database integration and automatic datapoint control
+2. **Enhanced AI Mode**: Advanced functionality including vector database integration, automatic datapoint control, and native multilingual support

 ### Requirements